All Episodes

 I have to be loyal to them.

-And uh thank God we have a tremendous amount of support throughout uh area and all of the state people calling us and supporting us coming from miles around to have dinner and support us.
+And thank God we have a tremendous amount of support throughout our area and all of the state people calling us and supporting us, coming from miles around to have dinner here and support us.

 So we've been fortunate that way.

-So it makes it a little easier for me uh continue going on with the decision that I made to open up.
+So it makes it a little easier for me to continue going on with the decision that I made to open up their lives.

-You know, y you hear from people like that and your heart goes out to them.
+You know, you hear from people like that and your heart goes out to them.

-Here's a man that for um 52 years has run this business, and uh, he's a Vietnam vet.
+Here's a man that for 52 years has run this business and he's a Vietnam vet.

 You'll find on there a list of restaurants defying governor's orders and staying open.

-So um, you know what I want to do is just real quick, and I want to get to two a couple of phone calls, stay with me.
+So, you know what I want to do is just real quick, and I want to get to a couple of phone calls.

 I had a lot of people that shared it and liked it.